 Over on Reddit, people have been discussing their creepiest historical facts, and it makes for some pretty interesting if not hugely calming reading.
 We’ve compiled a list of some hair-raising favourites below.

 2.LITTLE ALBERTCarried out by John Watson, the Little Albert Experiment aimed to find out if fear was inherently ingrained or culturally taught.
 To find out, he essentially repeatedly traumatised a sick baby that he kidnapped every day from the on-campus daycare facility without its mother’s knowledge by presenting it with soft, fluffy things while slamming a gong with a hammer from behind a curtain to scare the child.
 The baby developed a phobia of white, fluffy things, and the experiment ended because Albert’s mother found out and moved them away.
 According to relatives, Little Albert never learned to walk or talk, and eventually died at the age of six. via SleeplessShitposter

 3.JONESTOWN MASSACREProbably the most well-known of these creepy historical facts, at least in pop culture.
 The People’s Temple Agricultural Project, aka Jonestown, came to an end after the cult’s leader - Reverend Jim Jones - forced 918 people in the town to drink Kool-Aid mixed with cyanide, chloral hydrate, valium and Phenergan.
 The events have often been referred to as mass suicide, but were really closer to a mass murder as all who drank the poison did so under duress, and a third of the victims were minors.
 It was the largest single loss of American civilian life in a deliberate act until 9/11. via not_even_a_doggo

-There was a woman in Kentucky by the name of Octavia Hatcher.
+11.BURIED ALIVEThere was a woman in Kentucky by the name of Octavia Hatcher.
 After losing her infant son, she fell into a depression and eventually became ill with a sickness that resulted in a coma and her being pronounced dead.
 Over the course of the next few days more local people fell ill, displaying the same symptoms as Octavia, but eventually recovering.
 It struck the village that Octavia may have had the same illness and her coffin was dug up, but it was too late: Octavia had been buried alive and when they opened the casket they found the lining of the lid torn from Octavia’s bloody nails as she had attempted to claw her way out.
 She eventually died of oxygen deprivation, and a life sized monument was erected above her grave by her grieving husband.
 Apparently being buried alive was pretty common back in the day: some coffins were made with air vents and a bell to ring if you happened to wake up. via chipmunksyndrome

 13.NEED FOR SPEEDGordon Smiley - a “cocky young driver from Texas” - died during the 1982 Indianapolis 500 qualifications as he attempted to break a record speed.
 He crashed into a wall head-on at 185mph.
 The doctor on site at the time, Steve Olvey, witnessed the crash and wrote about what he saw in his 2006 autobiography: “While rushing to the car, I noticed small splotches of a peculiar gray substance marking a trail on the asphalt leading up to the driver.
 When I reached the car, I was shocked to see that Smiley’s helmet was gone, along with the top of his skull.
 He had essentially been scalped by the debris fence.
 The material on the race track was most of his brain.
 “His helmet, due to massive centrifugal force, was literally pulled from his head on impact… I rode to the care centre with the body.
 On the way in I performed a cursory examination and realised that nearly every bone in his body was shattered.
 He had a gaping wound in his side that looked as if he had been attacked by a large shark.
 I had never seen such trauma.”
 Jesus. via HammableOfCarthage